nicholaschenai/agi-potential-notes/papers/oscopilot.md

 - FRIDAY excels at processing coding and file I/O, while showing weaknesses in web browsing and handling multi-modality.
 FRIDAY currently only supports retrieving information from a website and can not perform actions within the web, such as clicks.
 - enhance FRIDAY’s web browsing capability by incorporating recent advancements in web agents (Deng et al., 2023).
 - Challenges in multi-modal tasks arise from the need for downloading and deploying local models (e.g., speech-to-text).
 We believe that incorporating recent efforts like HuggingfaceGPT (Shen et al., 2023) can substantially enhance the FRIDAY’s multi-modal capabilities.

+## Implementation details
+- agent and all modules (planning, retrieval, execution) share an `action_lib` which is skills library, connection to chromaDB. so its just multiple connections to the same db
+- What is the space over the OS? currently OS-Copilot repo still isn't up yet.
+	- The low level actions can be found at https://github.com/OS-Copilot/FRIDAY/tree/main/friday/atom_action
+	- Appears to be some file interactions, basic shell commands, querying OS / package/ file data